thinktandem/thinktandem.io/src/content/articles/devsigner-2017.md

 3. Lando will install all dependencies and launch your site.
 4. Run `lando` to see available tooling commands.

+### Quick Setup w/ `lando init`

+If you want to quickly get started with lando, running `lando init` in an existing project will give you options for using pre-made Lando recipes to spin up your project infrastructure.

 ### Defining Infrastructure with .lando.yml

 Lando spins up local development environments using Docker.
 Mike showed what a typical .lando.yml file looks like, defining the various pieces of your local infrastructure.